 For each Whiskey Tasting place setting you will need.

-- Whiskey Tasting Mat as descibed above
+- Whiskey Tasting Mat as described above

 - One Nosing and Tasting Glass such as Tuath Irish Whiskey Glass or Glencairn Whisky Tasting Glass.
-Other glasses such as small tulip shaped sherry or port glasses can also be used.
+Other glasses such as small tulip-shaped sherry or port glasses can also be used.
 Ideally, a nosing and tasting glass should be widest at the level of the whiskey measure and should narrow slightly at the top to focus the aromas near the nose.